apfranzen/a-cycle/README.md

         * `{firstName: "Kyle", lastName: "Coberly", role: 1}`
     * When the result of the `POST` from the save button returns, you should display the resulting `message` should be faded in over 500ms to the `.save-status` paragraph, displayed for 2000ms, and faded out over 500ms.
     * When finished, your form should be able to do this: ![Filled out form](assets/galvanize_personnel_2.png)
-1. If you do it right, the following combinations should return `Success!`
+1. The following combinations should return `Success!`
     * Kyle Coberly, Assassin
     * Danny Fritz, Commando
     * Roberto Ortega, Commando
     * Elana Kopelevich, Siren
     * All other combinations should return `Not quite.`
+1. Deploy your finished code to a public URL